Professional Development Workshops

 Location: On Zoom

-This free webinar will provide attendees with an overview on filing taxes as a self-employed visual artist in 2024.
+This FREE webinar will provide attendees with an overview on filing taxes as a self-employed visual artist in 2025.
 Attendees will also learn about how they can request free virtual one on one tax help with a Canada Revenue Agency’s Liaison Officer.

-There will be no live Q&A, but questions can be submitted in advance until February.16th here.
+There will be no live Q&A, but questions can be submitted in advance until February.5th here.

 Submitted questions will be shared with the presenters anonymously to help guide the webinar.